This is the multi-page printable view of this section. Click here to print.

 You will need to start a new shell for this setup to take effect.

-Command completion for Powershell
+Command completion for PowerShell

 To load completions in your current shell session: